unioslo/kc-conditional-kerberos/README.md

 ### Installation

 Build it with Maven, copy the jar to the `/opt/keycloak/providers/` directory.
+We usually build it inside the [Keycloak-quickstarts](https://github.com/keycloak/keycloak-quickstarts) repo, under the `extensions` folder.
+It is easily adaptable to be built elsewhere.

 We can provide the jar as a release if people starts asking for it.